Nynergy/horizon/README.md

 ## What exactly does it do?

-At the moment, you have three screens: The Playlist, the Media Library, and the Saved Playlists screen.
+You have three screens: The Playlist, the Media Library, and the Saved Playlists screen.

-On the Playlist screen, you can view what the connected player currently has in its playlist, play selected tracks, toggle play/pause, toggle repeat/shuffle modes, skip to the previous/next track, change volume, turn the player on and off, and even select a totally different player to connect to.
+On the Playlist screen, you can view what the connected player currently has in its playlist, play selected tracks, toggle play/pause, toggle repeat/shuffle modes, skip to the previous/next track, change volume, turn the player on and off, move and delete tracks, save the contents of the play queue to a new playlist, and even select a totally different player to connect to.

 In the Media Library, you can navigate between nested lists of artists, albums, and songs.
 You can load the selected media into the playlist (which clears out